saltstack/salt/doc/topics/proxyminion/index.rst

 - dumbdevice7 is an SMS gateway connected to machine minioncontroller3 via a serial port.

+Because of the way pillar works, each of the salt-minions that fork off the proxy minions will only see the keys specific to the proxies it will be handling.
+In other words, from the above example, only minioncontroller1 will see the connection information for dumbdevices 1, 2, and 3.
+Minioncontroller2 will see configuration data for dumbdevices 4, 5, and 6, and minioncontroller3 will be privy to dumbdevice7.

 Also, in general, proxy-minions are lightweight, so the machines that run them could conceivably control a large number of devices.
 The example above is just to illustrate that it is possible for the proxy services to be spread across many machines if necessary, or intentionally run on machines that need to control devices because of some physical interface (e.g. i2c and serial above).
 Another reason to divide proxy services might be security.
 In more secure environments only certain machines may have a network path to certain devices.

 Now our salt-minions know if they are supposed to spawn a proxy-minion process to control a particular device.
 That proxy-minion process will initiate a connection back to the master to enable control.

+.. _proxytype connection class:

 Proxytypes
 ##########